hsilived/SpinWheel2/Docs/README.md

 ## To Change values on the Spin Wheel

-If you want to change the number of slots or sizes of the slots change the wheel picture in the SpinWheel.sks file.
+- If you want to change the number of slots or sizes of the slots change the wheel picture in the SpinWheel.sks file.

-    To designate where each section of the wheel starts and ends you must have a "peg"
+- To designate where each section of the wheel starts and ends you must have a "peg"

-    If you want additional pegs inside a section but DON'T want to start a new section you must change the class of those pegs to DummyPeg inside of the editor
+- If you want additional pegs inside a section but DON'T want to start a new section you must change the class of those pegs to DummyPeg inside of the editor

+    - prizeImage is an empty sprite on the wheel that can be dragged around to control exactly where each sections icon will appear when rendered.
+You do not need to dot his for each section just once will apply to all sections

+    - prizeText is a label on the wheel in the editor, change the properties of this label will change the text for all sections of your wheel when rendered

 ![Instructions](info.png)

-To change the values for each piece of the wheel edit, add or delete from the array of dictionaries in the Prizes.plist file inside of the Resources folder. title = string that is diplayed if you win that item image = image name for icon in wheel section (in string format) amount = Int value associated with prize (example if the bulk of your prizes are coins, they can all have the same image but would have different amounts 100, 200, 500)
+To change the values for each piece of the wheel edit, add or delete from the array of dictionaries in the Prizes.plist file inside of the Resources folder.

     title = string that is diplayed if you win that item image = image name for icon in wheel section (in string format)